zixinh/distributed-system-notes/README.md

 </p>

 #### LSM-Tree vs B-Tree
+- both are index to boost read & write, but has some tradeoffs
 - generally B-tree faster for reads, LSM-tree faster for writes
 - practically need to evaluate case by case